 Donors who receive our bimonthly magazine All Animals, our email alerts, our direct mail, our annual report, or other communications know exactly where their donations are going, and they give to The HSUS because they support our work to prevent cruelty and turn around the major industries that are harming animals.

 2. Charity evaluation

-The HSUS is rated a 4-star charity (the highest possible) by Charity Navigator; is approved by the Better Business Bureau for all 20 standards for charity accountability, earning the privilege to bear its seal of approval; was voted by GuideStar’s Philanthropedia experts as the #1 high-impact animal protection group; and was named by Worth Magazine as one of the 10 most fiscally responsible charities.
+The HSUS has been rated three or four stars each year for the past decade by Charity Navigator; is approved by the Better Business Bureau for all 20 standards for charity accountability, earning the privilege to bear its seal of approval; was voted by GuideStar’s Philanthropedia experts as the #1 high-impact animal protection group; and was named by Worth Magazine as one of the 10 most fiscally responsible charities.